 If a series of sequential registers are to be set, burst mode can improve throughput by eliminating redundant addressing.
-The burst is ended by pulling the CSB pin high.
-Setting the burst_end address determines the end of the transfer.
+In 3-wire SPI mode, the burst is ended by pulling the CSB pin high.
+If the device is operated in 2-wire mode the CSB pin is not available.
+In that case, setting the burst_end address determines the end of the transfer.
 During a write operation, the user must be cautious to transmit the correct number of bytes based on the starting and ending addresses.